Samsung/tizen-docs/docs/application/tizen-studio-0/setup/prerequisites.md

 You must install the Google Chrome&trade; browser to use the [Web Inspector](../web-tools/web-inspector.md) tool.

 Since the Web Inspector server uses the Web core in the platform, there is a limit on the Google Chrome&trade; browser version in your environment.
-For all functions of the Web Inspector to work properly, use the [Google Chrome&trade; browser version 52 or lower](http://www.slimjet.com/chrome/google-chrome-old-version.php).
+For all functions of the Web Inspector to work properly, use the **Google Chrome&trade; browser version 77 or higher**.

 ## Additional Requirements